itscodenation/flw1-rps-20-21-starter/INSTRUCTIONS.md

 1.1) Plan and wireframe a project. <br>
 1.2) Create HTML skeleton from a wireframe. <br>
 2.1) Use console.log() and debugger to debug code. <br>
-2.2) Create click handlers to take in user input. <br>
+2.2) Create a click handler to take in user input. <br>
 3.1) Access a random element from an array using Math Library. <br>
 3.2) Write a conditional statement using the appropriate syntax. <br>